Rolando Andaya Jr.

-Rolando Aureo Gutierrez Andaya Jr. (March 10, 1969 – June 30, 2022), also known as Nonoy Andaya, was a Filipino lawyer and politician who served as a member of the House of Representatives of the Philippines.
+Rolando Aureo Gutierrez Andaya Jr. (March 10, 1969 – June 30, 2022), also known as Nonoy Andaya, was a Filipino lawyer and politician who served as a member of the House of Representatives.
 He represented the 1st district of Camarines Sur from 1998 to 2006 and again from 2010 to 2019.
-He was a House Deputy Speaker from 2016 to 2018 in the 17th Congress.
-He then served as the House Majority Leader from 2018 to 2019.
-He was also the Secretary of Budget and Management from 2006 to 2010 in President Gloria Macapagal Arroyo's cabinet.
+During the 17th Congress, he was a House Deputy Speaker from 2016 to 2018 and was subsequently elected House Majority Leader, serving from 2018 to 2019.
+In his inter-congressional years, he was the Secretary of Budget and Management from 2006 to 2010 in President Gloria Macapagal Arroyo's cabinet.

 Early life and education

-Born Rolando Aureo Gutierrez Andaya, Jr. on March 10, 1969, in Manila, he is the son of former congressman Rolando Andaya Sr. and Rita Gutierrez.
+Rolando Aureo Gutierrez Andaya Jr. was born on March 10, 1969 in Manila, the son of politician Rolando Andaya Sr. and Rita Gutierrez.
 His grandfather, Tomas Andaya, was mayor of Ragay, Camarines Sur in the 1960s.
 He was also the older brother of Maribel Andaya-Eusebio, mayor of Pasig from 2013 to 2016 and wife of Robert "Bobby" Eusebio.

 For his elementary education, Andaya studied at De La Salle Santiago Zobel School.
 For his secondary education, he went to Perryton High School in Texas where he graduated in 1987.
 In 1991, he graduated with a degree in Business and Economics, major in Legal Management from De La Salle University, and in 1995, he graduated with a Bachelor of Laws degree from Ateneo de Manila University.
 He passed the bar examinations that same year.